Always check with Past the Wire for the latest horse racing news and more…..

 Saturday June 8th, Belmont Park Race # 11 Estimated Post Time 6:37PM

 Analysis By Georgio Sette

-It’s finally here, the annual “Run for the Carnations” and especially when considering the sports three-year olds, a True Test of a Champion.
+It’s finally here, the annual “Run for the Carnations” at Belmont Park and especially when considering the sports three-year olds, a True Test of a Champion.

 Inclusive with all sports, you will be hard pressed to find any greater tradition.
 Inaugurated 152 years ago in 1867 when Andrew Johnson was President of our great nation and just 2 years after the assassination of president Abraham Lincoln.
 Just to give you a flavor of its storied history.

 This race has often been the grounds to halt dynamic horses and their Triple Crown dreams, no doubt always the toughest and most stringent test of heart, stamina and the will to win.

 Its history is just ridiculous.
 Twenty-three horses entered the Belmont Stakes and its daunting distance, after winning both the Kentucky Derby and Preakness Stakes, only to come up short when trying to capture this extra special 3rd jewel.

 It’s as if the racing Gods have higher demands, with 8 of those great horses finishing 2nd ( many by the slimmest of margins).
 Who can ever forget the incredible stretch run between Real Quiet and Victory Gallop back in 1998, when Gary Stevens and Victory Gallop won by whisker ( and I mean a whisker) over Real Quiet who was denied the Triple Crown.
 I remember it well, yes, you guessed it, this writer was there in attendance 21 years ago.